JY1853/solutions/README.md

-# euclidsolns
+# eulersolns
-My solutions to Euclid.
+My solutions to the problems on Project Euler, written in Python.